Bencosterton/Viz_Vectar_Tally-Cerebrum/README.md

-## This is how you get tallt info from Viz Vectar using EVS Cerebrum;
+## This is how you get tally info from Viz Vectar using EVS Cerebrum;

 ### Step 1 - Curl